pabron7/typescript-firestore/README.md

 * Incomplete Field Reset
     * On type switch (for example, changing from Expansion to BaseGame mid-form), some conditional fields like baseGame or standalone may remain in the form data and be incorrectly submitted unless explicitly reset.

+* Live Reload Not Available via Docker:
+    * Docker is optimized for testing the final deployment image.
+For rapid iteration (with hot reload), local development is preferred.

 ## License
 This project is unlicenced.